gseddon/gseddon.github.io-old/unfinished.md

 ##Custom PC Case

 Why throw out a beautiful, elegant case when the contents get a bit outdated?
 As a summer project, an old PowerMac G5 was resurrected as a shiny new gaming rig.
 It was completely gutted and rebuilt to conform to ATX spec, while keeping the outside as stock as possible.
 Small touches such as a rewired and reused power button and LED complete the look.
 It still purrs along in daily use.
 Regular component upgrades means it’s well overdue for some loving cable management.
+As with sound systems, I enjoy building PCs and have assembled many for friends and family.

 <img src="assets/pcside.jpg" width="400">